2017 24 Hours of Daytona: Start and early hours

 The weather at the start of the race was cool and cloudy, with a temperature of 55 F. Dario Franchitti, triple Indianapolis 500 and 2008 24 Hours of Daytona champion, ordered the drivers to start their engines.
-The green flag was waved by honorary starter Hurley Haywood at 2:30 pm on January 28 to start the race, led by Barbosa in pole position.
-All 55 cars started, and Barbosa maintained the lead for AER with Johnny Mowlem taking the PC lead from Performance Tech's entry.
-The first full-course caution was deployed on lap five, when Mul crashed the Change Lamborghini into the left-side tire barrier at turn five (the West Horseshoe) after going onto the right-side grass (sustaining left-front damage); safety crews were needed to extricate the car from the wall.
+Honorary starter Hurley Haywood waved the green flag at 2:30 pm on January 28 to start the race, led by Barbosa in pole position.
+All 55 cars started, and Barbosa maintained the lead for AXR with Johnny Mowlem taking the PC lead from Performance Tech's entry.
+The first full-course caution came on lap five, when Mul crashed the Change Lamborghini into the left-side tire barrier at turn five (the West Horseshoe) after going onto the right-side grass (sustaining left-front damage); safety crews were needed to extricate the car from the wall.
 When racing resumed eight minutes later, Cameron overtook his teammate Barbosa on the inside at the Bus Stop chicane after 16 laps.
 Ricky Taylor's fast pace moved WTR from fourth to second by the end of the first hour, as French retook the PC lead from Mowlem.

-Taylor's pace for WTR promoted him to the overall lead when he overtook Barbosa's AER Cadillac during the second hour, and Lindsey passed Christina Nielsen's No. 63 Risi Ferrari to lead GTD.
+Taylor's pace for WTR promoted him to the overall lead when he overtook Barbosa's AXR Cadillac during the second hour, and Lindsey passed Christina Nielsen's No. 63 Risi Ferrari to lead GTD.
 Scott Pruett lost control of 3GT's No. 14 Lexus leaving turn one, went across the road in front of Tommy Milner's No. 4 Corvette, and struck the left pit-lane exit barrier head-on.
 No other car was involved in the incident, which triggered the second caution.
 Pruett exited the car unaided, was transported to the infield care center, and was later released.
 The Lexus was retired with severe damage.
 Behind the safety car which led the field for 20 minutes, the Rebellion Oreca's hold on fourth place was relinquished when Jani brought the car into the garage for eleven laps to have the engine drive-by-wire throttle motor switched.
 After racing resumed, Tom Long tried to return to the circuit in the flow of traffic after a pit stop in the No. 70 Mazda; he and the left front of Gordon's brake-locking WTR Cadillac collided in the International Horseshoe turn.
-The accident lost WTR the lead to Morris' WER car, and they fell into third.
+The accident lost WTR the lead to Morris's WER car, and they fell into third.
 Long was penalized one minute and received a stop-and-go-penalty.
-The GTD class lead was taken by Jules Gounon's Land Audi from Lindsey's Park Place Porsche.
+Jules Gounon's Land Audi took the GTD lead from Lindsey's Park Place Porsche.